Bioconductor/bioconductor.org_archive/README.md

 # Site Maintainer README for bioconductor.org

-The canonical location for this code is https://hedgehog.fhcrc.org/bioconductor/trunk/bioconductor.org
+This git repo has been retired and is no longer active.
+The canonical location for the web site code is https://hedgehog.fhcrc.org/bioconductor/trunk/bioconductor.org

 You can setup git-svn on it by cloning this repository and running